dgentil13/doghero-test/README.md

 * Testing with Jest, Enzyme and maybe Cypress for Front-End.
 * Testing with Mocha or Jest for Back-End.
 * Build API documentation.
-* Rebuild it all in another language!
-(Ruby/Angular)